 )

-If you do not provide your own model providers then the CyteType API implements rate limiting for fair usage:
+If you do not provide your own model providers, then the CyteType API implements rate limiting for fair usage:

-- Annotation submissions: 5 requests per hour per IP
+- Annotation submissions: 5 RPD

 If you exceed rate limits, the system will return appropriate error messages with retry timing information